jellyfin/jellyfin.org/docs/general/server/users/index.md

 ### Other

 If you disable a user, they will be kicked off the server immediately and unable to login until the option is deselected.
-This is useful if you do not want to expose unused credentials on a public server but might want to keep the account around for a while.
+This is useful if you do not want to expose unused credentials on a public server, but might want to keep the account around for a while.
 You can also hide a user from the login screen and require manual entry of both the username and password.
 This will prevent users from knowing what accounts have been created on the server when they login.

 ## Advanced Overview